The Path Inside: How the System Is Actually Built

-Entry into Bnei Baruch does not look like joining a closed organization.
-At first it is a YouTube video, a calm voice, free lessons, and the promise of a method that supposedly explains how the world works.
+Entry into Bnei Baruch rarely looks like joining a closed organization.
+It begins with a YouTube video, a calm voice, free lessons, and the promise of a method that supposedly explains how the world works.
 A person does not sign a contract with a cult.
 He simply watches one more lecture.

-The entry works through small continuations: an open lecture becomes a schedule, an obligation, a group, a payment, an internal language and a set of rules that a person begins to experience as his own spiritual choice.
+The entry path is built from small continuations: an open lecture becomes a schedule, an obligation, a group, a payment, an internal language and a set of rules that a person begins to experience as his own spiritual choice.

 Stage 1 - Free entry

-The Kabbalah lessons are available publicly.
-Free.
-Without registration.
-Without entry requirements.
+The Kabbalah lessons are public: free, open, and available without registration or entry requirements.
 Unlike Orthodox Kabbalistic schools, this environment accepts secular people, non-religious people and non-Jews.
 One couple joined precisely because the organization did not object to the husband’s non-Jewish status, as described by A Mother in Israel.

 That lowers the first resistance.
-A person does not feel that he is changing his life.
+The person does not feel that he is changing his life.
 He enters a video library where everything looks like self-education.

-There is also a search layer.
+Search helps close the loop.
 Blogger Hezi Amiel wrote that the Kabbalah center occupied high positions in search engines, while critical information was old and hidden.
-When a newcomer searches for “Kabbalah”, he finds them.
-When he searches for doubts about Bnei Baruch, he again lands inside a field the movement has already occupied.
-The internal rulebook later shows the other half of the same logic: only edited and censored materials may be taken outside, and only appointed people may speak publicly in Bnei Baruch’s name.
+When a newcomer searches for “Kabbalah”, he finds Bnei Baruch.
+When he searches for doubts about Bnei Baruch, he again lands in a field the movement has already occupied.
+The internal rulebook later shows the other half of the same control: only edited and censored materials may be taken outside, and only appointed people may speak publicly in Bnei Baruch’s name.

 Stage 2 - Removing the religious barrier

-Kabbalah is presented here as science, not religion.
+The movement presents Kabbalah as science, not religion.
 That is convenient for people who would not go to a synagogue but are willing to listen to a lecture about the “laws of reality.”
 The Seventh Eye described the movement’s special feature as a claim to teach mystical doctrine to people who are not religious and are not even Jewish.

 At this stage the newcomer is told not to change work, clothing or habits.
 From the outside everything looks normal.
-Inside, one new axis has already appeared: lesson, group, Laitman.
+Inside, one new order has already appeared: lesson, group, Laitman.

 Stage 3 - Centralizing authority